tuliodapper/data-fusion-modeling/README.md

 # data-fusion-modeling
-Assignment for the Data Fusion and Modeling course in UFRGS.
+Assignment for the Data Fusion and Modeling module in UFRGS.